Shrimp and Cucumber Lettuce Wraps with Fresh Dill

 Yep, more seafood — Shrimp and Cucumber Lettuce Wraps, to be exact.

 I guess I should explain the sudden influx of fish and seafood recipes I’ve posted lately (with another one on its way).
-For the past month or so I’ve been on a little diet.
+For the past several weeks I’ve been on a little diet.
 Cutting sugars and starches and whatnot.

 Oh, and I lost 17 lbs that I’ve been carrying around for the past five years.
 Yippee!

 So back to seafood.
 Why seafood?
-Because tilapia and frozen shrimp are relatively cheap, and I got sick of eating chicken.
+Because some kinds of white fish and frozen shrimp are relatively cheap, and I got sick of eating chicken.